rachelumunoz/uncubed/README.md

-# WhiteCube
+# Uncubed

-The WhiteCube is a living archive for contemporary art.
+Uncubed is a living archive for contemporary art.